sorokadima/LLM-engineer-handbook-uaUK/README.md

 This is an active repository and your contributions are always welcome!

-I will keep some pull requests open if I'm not sure if they are awesome for LLM frameworks, you could vote for them by adding 👍 to them.
+I will keep some pull requests open if I'm not sure if they are not an instant fit for this repo, you could vote for them by adding 👍 to them.

 ---